ssggreg/active_learning/README.md

 class file : class_vogn.py

        implements the different Active learning methods

 launch file : class_results_m.py

-specify which method to use, where to save, number of experiments, and hyperparamters
+       specify which method to use, where to save, number of experiments, and hyperparameters

 # active_learning